Laurie teaches in venues around Seattle and the Eastside. Looking for a class? Choose from a variety of Pastry Craft's public classes.

-Would you like to schedule a class in your home?
+Would you like to schedule a private class?
 It's easy!
 First, choose from the classes below.
-(Pastry Craft can also create a custom class just for you.)
-Next, complete the In-Home Class Form so we can get to know you.
-We'll respond promptly and you'll be on your way to learning pastry in the convenience of your home!
-(Check out class rates here for 1-12 persons.)
+(Don’t see what you’re looking for?
+Ask Pastry Craft to create a custom class just for you.)
+Next, complete the Private Class Form so we can get to know you.
+We'll respond promptly and you'll be on your way to learning baking and pastry!
+(Check out class rates here.)

 Petite French Cakes

 Madelines, financier, tigres – little cakes with fancy names, but simple to make.
 These little morsels are the perfect quick and easy dessert or special snack, but they are elegant too.
 Three little tender cakes - different shapes and sizes.
 Put them together for a tea, with coffee for guests or an afternoon snack.
 Their delicate flavor and texture make them irresistible.

 Join Chef Laurie for her favorite subject – fruit!
 Washington is graced with beautiful fruits starting in May with rhubarb and ending in October with apples and pears.
 In deep winter, citrus abounds, along with pineapple and mango.
 Cooking fruit deepens flavor and changes texture, making it a delicious and often healthful way of eating fruits.
 Discover the simple techniques to poach, roast, braise, and sauté a variety of fruits.
 Recipes vary according to season.
 In winter, learn to make Red Wine Poached Pears with Dark Chocolate Ganache, Poached Apples with Consommé, Rum and Brown Sugar Braised Pineapple, and Citrus Sauté with Thyme over Almond Cake.
 Summertime classes will feature Vanilla Roasted Strawberries (or Rhubarb), Stone Fruit Sauté with Thyme over Almond Cake, and Smoky Bing Cherries with Bittersweet Chocolate.